 What are the ratios of campers to counselors in each group?

 Our ratios vary depending on each campers age.
 Our 4 to 5 year-old groups have a six campers to every staff member.
 Our 6 to 8 year-old groups have an eight campers to every staff member.
 In our 9 to 12 year-old groups there are ten campers to every staff member.
 Groups are staffed with a head counselor (college age or older) and junior counselors (15+).

 What about water and sunscreen?

-We have water fountains and water jugs placed around the camp property.
-We teach the importance of hydration during staff training and take many water breaks throughout the day.
-We encourage campers to bring water bottles and fill them throughout the day.
-We suggest you apply sunscreen to your camper before coming in the morning and it will be reapplied after instructional and/or free swim periods.
+We have water jugs placed around the camp property.
+We teach the importance of hydration and take many water breaks throughout the day.
+We encourage campers to bring a water bottle and fill them throughout the day.
+We suggest you apply sunscreen to your camper before coming in the morning and it will be reapplied before/after swim periods and in after care.